nebuly-ai/optimate/README.md

 optimized_model = optimize_model(model, input_data=input_data)
 ```
-Checkout how to define the `model` and `input_data` parameters depending on which framework you want to use:
+Checkout how to define the `model` and `input_data` parameters depending on which framework you want to use and how to use the optimized model:
 [PyTorch](https://github.com/nebuly-ai/nebullvm/tree/main/notebooks/pytorch#pytorch-api-quick-view),
 [HuggingFace](https://github.com/nebuly-ai/nebullvm/tree/main/notebooks/huggingface#huggingface-api-quick-view),
 [TensorFlow](https://github.com/nebuly-ai/nebullvm/tree/main/notebooks/tensorflow#tensorflow-api-quick-view),